wp-plugins/sharify/readme.txt

 == Changelog ==

-= 1.6.2 =
+= 1.7 =
-* CSS Bug Fixes!

-= 1.6.1=
+* I've fully rewritten the plugin to make it more clean, fast and efficient
+* New Design for sharing buttons
-* Admin panel bug fixes.
+* New admin panel
+* New Email Button
+* Better sharing counts

 = 1.6 =
 * New VKontakte share button
+* Admin panel bug fixes.
+* CSS Bug Fixes!
 * Fixes for CSS confliction with WordPress Backend

-= 1.5.4 =

-* Share count fix for Twitter, Facebook and Google+

-= 1.5.3 =
+= 1.5 - SWEET =

+* New control panel design!
 * Fix for CSS conflict that broke WordPress Default Tabs
 * Font improvements for share button
 * Backend improvements
 * Minified CSS, JS for better performance

-= 1.5.2 =

-* Bug fixes for 1.5.

-= 1.5 - SWEET =

-* New control panel design!
+* Share count fix for Twitter, Facebook and Google+

 = 1.4 =